-Historically, 'traditional' postgraduate MSc/PgD/PgC ultrasound programmes/courses across the United Kingdom (UK) have adhered to very similar models of design, development and delivery; however, whilst the current demand for flexibility and innovation in programme/course content and delivery are to be encouraged, this must not be at the expense of patient safety.
+Full-time BSc ultrasound programmes/courses are now available across the United Kingdom (UK); however, whilst the current demand for flexibility and innovation in programme/course content and delivery are to be encouraged, this must not be at the expense of patient safety.
 All CASE accredited programmes/courses must therefore include learning outcomes that are linked explicitly to a defined scope of practice, include assessment of theoretical and practical elements that reflect best practice (rather than minimal competence) and are achievable within the programme/course structure (including placement support).